malintha/multi_uav_simulator/readme.md

 Mavswarm2 is the ROS2-compatible version of Mavswarm.
 It supports simulating heterogenous quadrotor swarms of more than 10 robots on a single desktop with physics.

-New in Mavswarm2 is trajectory optimization with collision avoidance using sequential convex programming.
+**New in Mavswarm2 is fully-distributed trajectory optimization with collision avoidance using sequential convex programming!**

 All the functionality is self-contained, and does not depend on any other ros packages except for ``simulator_interfaces``.

 **Functionalities:**
 - quadrotor control (same geometric controller as mavswarm)